-Managing a large number of incidents, whether safety related, environmental, operational, or security focused, can quickly overwhelm even the most capable teams.
+Incident management is the process of identifying, analyzing, and correcting hazards to prevent future recurrences.
+Managing a large number of incidents, whether safety-related, environmental, operational, or security-focused, can quickly overwhelm even the most capable teams.

 Not all incidents carry the same level of severity or urgency.
 A clear classification framework enables teams to triage quickly and consistently.

-Standardisation enhances the accuracy of downstream analysis and supports better decision making.
+Standardization enhances the accuracy of downstream analysis and supports better decision-making.

 High incident volumes demand automation and efficiency.
 Modern digital platforms can significantly reduce administrative burden.

-The right software reduces manual effort, improves response times, and helps organisations stay compliant.
+The right software reduces manual effort, improves response times, and helps organizations stay compliant.

 Effective triage is crucial when there are more incidents than the team can handle at once.